jasonrhaas/emoji-save/README.md

 - Synchronous, multi process.  `python3 emoji_save.py -p 4`  (where p is number of processes)
 - TODO: Asynchronous, single process
 - TODO: Asynchronous, multi process

+## Testing

+Test are written with the standard library `unittest` suite.

+`python3 test.py` to run the tests.